 Studying the scriptures is highly recommended in order to deepen one's understanding of Ayurveda.
 The scriptures offer the most refined teachings, and out of the three main Samhitas, Ashtanga Hridayam is the most relevant to our times.

-This 6-week, 19-hour, Ashtanga Hridayam course is Part 2 in the series:
+This 20-hour Ashtanga Hridayam course is Part 2 in the series:

 Part 2 is a deep dive into Ayurvedic Nutrition covering the most important and practical knowledge related to food and food substances.
 Part 2 also covers sections that teach the reader how to assess newer substances using the universal Ayurvedic principles, and a very important chapter on subtle causes of certain big diseases (all this directly from the scriptures).